 2 Procedure for Appeal

-2.1 Details of the procedure including the Appeal form and a list of frequently asked questions can be found on the Academic Services Division webpages.
+2.1 Details of the procedure including the Appeal form and a list of frequently asked questions can be found on the Student Services – Service Development webpages.
 The full detail of the procedure should be read in conjunction with this Policy document and before submitting an appeal.
 The procedure is managed by the panel Secretary on behalf of the Academic Appeals Committee on each campus.
 Appellants should ensure they understand the procedure relating to the relevant campus (UK, China, Malaysia) and address the appeal to the correct Secretary.